dmitrymatio/setupReactDocs/docs/Installation.md

 $ npm install webpack-cli --save
 ```

-Or you can just use one command
+Or you can just use one command:

 ```bash
 $ npm install webpack webpack-dev-server webpack-cli --save